Learning to Optimize for Mixed-Integer Non-linear Programming with Feasibility Guarantees: Methodology

 \section{Methodology}

-In this section, we introduce our novel L2O methodology for solving parametric MINLP problems.
-As illustrated in \Cref{fig:pipeline}, the approach consists of two core components: (i) integer correction layers and (ii) an integer feasibility projection.
-For clarity, we omit the parametric index $i$ throughout.
+We now present our L2O framework for parametric MINLPs. \Cref{fig:pipeline} shows that the method consists of two components: (i) integer correction layers embedded within the network, and (ii) an integer feasibility projection applied at inference.
+For clarity, we omit the instance index $i$ throughout.